 Geometrica's careful packaging methods for its structural components, cladding and accessories ensure the cargo's safe arrival, regardless of its destination.

 Geometrica materials are doubly packed.
-Structural parts and accessories are loaded into sturdy metal crates, then the crates are loaded into Dry Cargo (DC) or High Cube (HC) containers.
-Purlins and cladding panels are tightly bundled with plastic and metal strapping onto metal or plastic pallets, then loaded into Open Top (OT) containers.
-Although the DC, HC or OT containers may be supplied by Geometrica or by others, the metal crates and bundles are always supplied by Geometrica.
-These metal crates are Geometrica's property.
-The metal crates are demountable, reusable, very strong and made from recyclable materials.
+Structural parts and accessories are loaded into sturdy metal crates or frames, then these packages are loaded into containers for ocean transport, or onto platforms for transportation by road.
+Frames, crates and bundles are supplied by Geometrica to protect your goods.
 The plastic and metal bundles likewise are made of highly recyclable materials, and designed to withstand the rigors of containerized ocean transport and handling on site.

-The dimensions and weight of each fully-loaded crate or bundle are carefully controlled to make unloading easy and convenient.
-Crates are loaded into the DC containers with readily available hydraulic dollies capable of handling 3 tons.
-A crane or forklift removes the crate from the container and places it on the ground.
-Cranes also can unload OT (cladding) containers.
+The dimensions and weight of each fully-loaded frame, crate or bundle are carefully controlled to make unloading easy and convenient.
+Packages are loaded into containers with readily available hydraulic dollies capable of handling 3 tons.
+A crane or forklift removes the crate from the container or platform and places it on the ground.
+Cranes also can unload OT containers.

 This document describes the types of packaging that we provide for Geometrica products, how they are handled on site and how they are labeled.

-Our tubes, hubs and miscellaneous accessories are packed in separate crates and loaded into containers.
+Short tubes, hubs and accessories are packed into separate crates and loaded into containers.
+Long tubes are packed into frames similar to the crates but without metal skin.
 This system enables us to keep the neighboring parts for a structural section packed together, simplifying installation.
 Opening the crates, with their thousands of pieces, would be like opening a puzzle box, but here all the pieces of the puzzle are pre-sorted.
-Geometrica's metal crates not only provide shelter from water and harsh weather, they also are strong enough to withstand handling on roads, trains or ships.
-Their walls include space for packing lists or any other document requested by our clients.
-The surfaces are designed for easy labeling, and the labels are protected from water by plastic wrap.
+Geometrica's metal crates and frames are strong enough to withstand handling on roads, trains or ships.
+Packing lists and other documents requested by our clients are affixed on the sides of the packages.
+Labels are protected from water by plastic wrapping.

 Oversized materials, such as cladding or flashing, are shipped in protected bundles that are usually placed on top of the crates to make the best use of available space.
 The parts are placed on metal pallets and covered to protect them from moisture and environmental damage.
 Each pallet is labeled so it can be placed properly at the site warehouse for future use.
 The label names the pieces enclosed so the site administrator knows exactly where they belong in the structure.

-We use two types of labels.
-One contains the details of the products shipped inside the crate or bundle, including:
+We use two labels on each package.
+One contains details of the products shipped inside the crate or bundle, including:

-Our labels provide the basic information for shipping, storing, customs and installation.
-They are protected by plastic wrap and are placed so they are always visible, either on the sides of the crates or on top of the bundles.
+Labels are protected by plastic wrap and are placed so they are always visible, either on the sides of the crates or frames, or on top of the bundles.

 Tubes, hub assemblies and purlins are dot-peen marked and then labeled with stickers to identify the part, dimensions, and location and orientation on the structure.

-Whether it's a crate or a bundle, Geometrica packages its structural components efficiently and carefully.
-Each crate and pallet is marked and labeled for ease of tracking and to ensure proper installation of the structure.
-Though crates and bundles are sturdy, we do not recommend their transportation as loose cargo.
-We recommend crates are loaded onto Dry Cargo (DC) containers, and purlins and cladding panel bundles onto Open Top (OT) containers.
+Whether it's a frame, a crate or a bundle, Geometrica packs its components efficiently and carefully into containers for ocean transport, or onto platforms for road haulage.
+Each frame, crate and pallet is marked and labeled for ease of tracking and to ensure proper installation of the structure.
+Though frames, crates and bundles are sturdy, we do not recommend their transportation as loose cargo.
+For ocean transport, frames and cladding bundles are most often loaded onto Open-Top (OT) containers.
+Goods are packed snugly or tied to the container's inner anchor points.
+For ground transport, platforms are used.

-Geometrica structures are classified as 'prefabricated buildings' under harmonised system code 94060001.
+Geometrica structures are most often classified as 'prefabricated buildings' under harmonised system code 9406.90.99 NICO:00, or as 'Structures and parts of structures of iron and steel' under code 7308.90.